-As of September 21st, 7888 people got officially infected by coronavirus COVID-19 in Bali.
-Among them, 6418 recovered and 222 passed away.
+As of November 22nd, 13263 people got officially infected by coronavirus COVID-19 in Bali.
+Among them, 12092 recovered and 411 passed away.
 These numbers show that the virus is under control.
 Bali was therefore one of the first territories to gradually reopen to tourism, on July 9th for local tourism.
 And the Indonesian tourists can now travel to Bali, since July 30 th.
 But the foreign tourists will not be able to come to Bali before the end of the year.
 Bali international airport might nevertheless reopen on December 1st 2020 as more and more people are coming to Bali with a business visa, pretty easy to obtain on-line.
 But Indonesia has decided on December 28th to close its borders to foreign travelers from all around the world for the first two weeks of 2021, amid concerns over the discovery of a more infectious SARS-CoV-2 variant first detected in the United Kingdom.

-The official numbers in Klungkung regency, the province of Nusa Penida are 607 people tested positive to covid-19, 564 cured and 8 passed away.
-In Nusa Penida, as of September 8, only 10 people were detected positive and 34 already recovered.
+The official numbers in Klungkung regency, the province of Nusa Penida are 920 people tested positive to covid-19, 881 cured and 17 passed away.
+In Nusa Penida, as of October 29, only 53 people were detected positive and 34 already recovered.
 The village of Sakti in Nusa Penida were is located Adiwana Warnakali dive resort and Amok sunset bar and restaurant has even been declared free from transmission of Covid-19 since the start of the epidemic.

 All official information, including emergency telephone numbers regarding covid-19 in Bali, is available on this site.

 Travel restrictions due to Covid-19

 Following the SE Satgas COVID-19 (COVID-19 Handling Acceleration Force) No.7 and No.8 of 2021 in overcoming the COVID-19 pandemic, below are the important updates :